Nothing, and I mean nothing, is quite as cool as a leather jacket. For “It” girls and tough guys alike, it is an absolute wardrobe staple.

-The majority of leather products go through Chrome tanning, which is both incredibly toxic and water intensive.
-The process uses a mixture of chemicals, acid and salts to dye the hide.
+The majority of leather products go through chrome tanning, which is both incredibly toxic and water intensive.
+The process uses a mixture of chemicals, acid and salts to dye the hyde.
 This puts workers at risk and also produces toxic byproducts that have been known to pollute the air, water and soil.

 And, unfortunately, vegan leather isn’t really a better option.
 Today most faux or vegan leathers are made from plastic materials such as PVC.
 PVC requires hazardous chemicals in its production, and because it’s a plastic product, it is not biodegradable.
 Polyurethane, or PU, is another vegan option that is less toxic, but is still made from fossil fuels and the production process releases tons of carbon dioxide into the air.

 So, what’s a gal to do?
 Well, there are some more ethical options out there.
 I can’t say that any of these options are perfect (you have to decide which ethical considerations are most important to you), but what I can say is that they are better.

 Deadwood was started by two friends who knew how vital a good leather jacket was to any wardrobe.
 But they also knew that sustainability and humane conditions needed to be incorporated into the fashion industry, especially when it came to leather.
 That’s why they started their recycled leather program, in which they collect post-consumer vintage leather garments and use them to produce new pieces from their own designs.
 They also believe in humane conditions for all workers in their supply chains.